 Online shopping scams: We’re all looking for a great deal online, but some sites offer electronics or luxury goods at prices that are too good to be true.
 Every holiday season, the BBB hears from holiday shoppers who paid for a “great deal” online, but received nothing in return.

 BBB advice: Always look for the BBB logo when shopping online and click on it to confirm that it is legitimate.
-If you’re shopping on sites that aren’t household names, check them out with the BBB before you buy at www.bbb.org to confirm that the company has a legitimate address.
+If you’re shopping on sites that aren’t household names, check them out with the BBB before you buy at www.bbb.org or by calling 314-645-3300.
+Confirm that the company has a legitimate address.